facelessuser/coloraide/docs/src/markdown/compositing.md

 Porter Duff operator by default.

 > [!tip]
-> The compositing function does not currently manage gamut mapping, so it is recommended to ensure your colors are within
+> The compositing function does not currently manage gamut mapping, so it is recommended to ensure your colors are
-> the proper gamut before compositing the colors.
+> within the proper gamut before compositing the colors, and also after if that is important.

 ## Blending